tsahara/r7rs/content/procs.md

 A bytevector is typically more space-efficient than a vector containing the same values.

-\vest The {\em length} of a bytevector is the number of elements that it contains.
+The {\em length} of a bytevector is the number of elements that it contains.
 This number is a non-negative integer that is fixed when the bytevector is created.
 The {\em valid indexes}\index{valid indexes} of a bytevector are the exact non-negative integers less than the length of the